Cristóbal de Oñate

-Cristóbal de Oñate (1504, Spain—October 6, 1567, Pánuco, Zacatecas) was a Spanish Basque explorer, conquistador and colonial official in New Spain.
+Cristóbal de Oñate (1504 — October 6, 1567) was a Spanish Basque explorer, conquistador and colonial official in New Spain.
 He is considered the founder of the contemporary city of Guadalajara in 1531, as well as other places in Nueva Galicia (western New Spain).

 Background

-Oñate was born in 1504 in Vitoria, a town in the Basque province of Álava, Spain.
-His father was Juan Perez de Oñate and his mother was Osaña González.
-He was born into the House of Haro, whose origins go back to the Middle Ages.
+Oñate was born in 1504 in Vitoria-Gasteiz, Álava, to Juan Perez de Oñate and Osaña González.
+He was born into the House of Haro, whose origins date to the Middle Ages.
 He was a grandson of Pedro de Baeza, Señor de Narrihondo, one of Spain's last feudal lords.

-He was a valued officer, a good executive, and one of the first millionaires in North America.
-He discovered the richest silver mines on the continent - the mines of Zacatecas, in the barren and desolate plateau where now stands the Mexican city of that name.
+He was an officer and executive who became one of the first millionaires in North America.
+He discovered the richest silver mines on the continent, located in Zacatecas.